geeknik/my-awesome-stars/README.md

 - [a13xp0p0v/kernel-hardening-checker](https://github.com/a13xp0p0v/kernel-hardening-checker) - A tool for checking the security hardening options of the Linux kernel
 - [stanford-oval/storm](https://github.com/stanford-oval/storm) - An LLM-powered knowledge curation system that researches a topic and generates a full-length report with citations.
 - [ARPSyndicate/puncia](https://github.com/ARPSyndicate/puncia) - The Panthera(P.)uncia of Cybersecurity - Official CLI utility for Subdomain Center & Exploit Observer.
-- [MervinPraison/PraisonAI](https://github.com/MervinPraison/PraisonAI) - PraisonAI application combines AutoGen and CrewAI or similar frameworks into a low-code solution for building and managing multi-agent LLM systems, focusing on simplicity, customisation, and efficient
 - [fal-ai/fal](https://github.com/fal-ai/fal) - ⚡ Fastest way to serve open source ML models to millions
 - [togethercomputer/MoA](https://github.com/togethercomputer/MoA) - Together Mixture-Of-Agents (MoA) –  65.1% on AlpacaEval with OSS models
 - [run-llama/llama_deploy](https://github.com/run-llama/llama_deploy) - Deploy your agentic worfklows to production